- Reference Number: HEY-277/2017

 - Secretarial/Admin Team

 We strive continuously to improve the standard of our care and to develop new approaches.
 It is possible therefore, that you may be invited to take part in one of our research studies.
 If you are invited, we wish to emphasise that you are not under any obligation whatsoever to take part.
 If you do agree to participate, please remember that you are free to change your mind at any time.
-All of our studies have been scrutinised and approved by the local Ethics Committee, and the Hull and East Yorkshire Hospitals NHS Trust Research and Development Department.
+All of our studies have been scrutinised and approved by the local Ethics Committee, and the Hull University Teaching Hospitals NHS Trust Research and Development Department.

 Suggestions and Feedback